walkthetalk/study_solution/README.md

    the workaround is extend it using lua code. but you should take care of the 'comma'.
-5. when placefigure, always/here/auto may result in corrupt view, only use force in this project.
+5. when placefigure, always/here/auto may result in corrupt view, or some figure missed if expected located on the bottom of page without enough space. so only use force in this project.
 6. externalfigure, the path is set by setupexternalfigures, context arguments --path not work.